vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Buitenen, J.A.B. van

-1956 Studies in Sām. khya I. in: Journal of the American Oriental Society 76 (1956), 153–157 [=Studies in Indian Literature and Philosophy, Delhi 1988, 43–52].
+1956 Studies in Sāṁkhya I. in: Journal of the American Oriental Society 76 (1956), 153–157 [=Studies in Indian Literature and Philosophy, Delhi 1988, 43–52].

-1957a Studies in Sām. khya II. in: Journal of the American Oriental Society 77 (1957), 15–25 [=Studies in Indian Literature and Philosophy, Delhi 1988, 53–74].
+1957a Studies in Sāṁkhya II. in: Journal of the American Oriental Society 77 (1957), 15–25 [=Studies in Indian Literature and Philosophy, Delhi 1988, 53–74].

-1957b Studies in Sām. khya III. in: Journal of the American Oriental Society 77 (1957), 88–107 [=Studies in Indian Literature and Philosophy, Delhi 1988,
+1957b Studies in Sāṁkhya III. in: Journal of the American Oriental Society 77 (1957), 88–107 [=Studies in Indian Literature and Philosophy, Delhi 1988,

 75–110].